 Taking action on tax debt

-You would have a hard time finding business owners who enjoy dealing with the IRS, especially when they are in a position of owing tax debts.
+You would have a hard time finding business owners who enjoy dealing with the IRS, especially when they are in a position of owing tax debt.
 When you realize that things have gotten a bit sideways with the IRS, it can be disconcerting at best, and at worst, terrifying.

 Fortunately, tax debt with the IRS is a problem that can be resolved, even if the bill winds up a bit more than you can pay now.
-And best of all, once you’ve taken the time to get your past bookkeeping and tax returns and payments under control, you’ll be in an excellent position to stay on top of your financial obligations to the IRS moving forward.
+And best of all, once you’ve taken the time to get your past bookkeeping and tax issues, returns and payments under control, you’ll be in an excellent position to stay on top of your financial obligations to the IRS moving forward.